react-native-webview/react-native-webview/docs/Reference.md

 ### `originWhitelist`

 List of origin strings to allow being navigated to.
 The strings allow wildcards and get matched against _just_ the origin (not the full URL).
 If the user taps to navigate to a new page but the new page is not in this whitelist, the URL will be handled by the OS.
-The default whitelisted origins are "http://*" and "https://*".
+The default whitelisted origins are `"http://*"` and `"https://*"`.

+For example, a URL like `"https://www.example.com/a/b"` has an origin of `"https://www.example.com"`.
+This will match patterns like `"https://*.com"`, `"*.example.com"`, or even just `"*"`, but it will not match patterns like `"git+https://*"` or `"*.co"`.

 | Type             | Required |
 | ---------------- | -------- |